 Transcendental meditation was founded in the 1950s and is basically a form of mantra meditation.
 Lessons are expensive and there is no evidence of any special benefit to it compared with any other form of meditation (especially since most of them are free to learn).

-In Zen or Zazen meditation, there two main practices.
+In Zen or Zazen meditation, there two main different types of meditation practices.
 They are breathing meditation and mindfulness meditation in order to be present and aware.
 The goal is inner peace.